Did you know the demand for software developers could surge by 25% from 2022 to 2032, according to the US Bureau of Labor Statistics?

 • Schedule regular check-ins, like monthly feedback sessions, especially for remote developers, to address issues and gauge progress.

-10. Initiate a Probation Period
+Step 12: Initiate a Probation/Trial Period

 The probation period, typically spanning from a few weeks to months, allows you to evaluate the developer’s technical abilities, cultural alignment, and team contributions.